tazama-lf/relay-service/README.md

 | LOGSTASH_LEVEL   | Log level                                                                                    |
 | SIDECAR_HOST     | Address that the [event sidecar](https://github.com/tazama-lf/event-sidecar) is listening on |

+*Note: Even though PRODUCER_STREAM is only used by the nats relay, it is still required due to the fact the service is using nats to receive messages.
+This can be left at a default string.

 ## **_4. Deployment Guide_**

 - ### **Pre-requisites:**